iifl-logo

 • Interest payments

-Let’s understand the importance of the face value of shares with the help of an example.
-Suppose, a company wants to raise Rs 10 crore from the market to meet its business requirements, it can offer 10 lakh bonds with the face value of Rs 100 each.
-The face value fixed by the company will help it calculate the various associated expenditures, like interest payments.
-If the company has decided to pay 3% interest on its bonds, its expenditure towards payouts will be Rs 30,000 on an annual basis.
+Let’s understand the significance of the face value of shares with the following example.
+Consider that a company needs to raise Rs 10 crore from the market to fulfill its business needs.
+It can issue 10 lakh bonds with a face value of Rs 100 per bond.
+The face value determined by the company will enable it to calculate the different related expenses, such as interest payments.
+If the firm has chosen to give 3% interest on its bonds, its payment towards payouts will be Rs 30,000 per annum.

 It is easy to get confused between the face value and the market value of a security, especially if you are a new investor.
 Knowing the difference between the face value and market value is important before you commence trading in stock markets.
 You can refer to the chart given below.